Variational certification of quantum devices: Introduction

 Quantum information processing aims at utilizing the rules of quantum mechanics for the purpose of transmitting information~\cite{ingarden1976quantum} and processing data~\cite{deutsch1985quantum}.
 To this end one needs to construct quantum mechanical devices which implement the desired protocols or algorithms.
 Moreover, to make any such device suitable for deployment in real-world applications one needs to make sure that the fabricated system indeed executes the desired quantum operation and prepares the required quantum states.

-At the moment among the most promising approaches for providing useful quantum computers is the development of quantum procedures based on small and limited devices.
-Such devices are commonly referred to as NISQ (near-term, intermediate scale noisy) computers as they should be available in the foreseeable future, will be rather small, limited by the number of qubits and the available set of gates, and their operational capabilities will be severely limited by errors~\cite{preskill2018quantum}.
+At the moment, among the most promising approaches for providing useful quantum computers one can point the development of quantum procedures based on small and limited devices.
+Such devices are commonly referred to as NISQ (noisy intermediate scale quantum) computers because they should be available in the foreseeable future, will be rather small, limited by the number of qubits and the available set of gates, and their operational capabilities will be severely limited by errors~\cite{preskill2018quantum}.

 Even for NISQ-era devices, working in the $10^2$ qubits regime, to ensure that the quantum device provided by the merchant or the developer indeed executes the desired task, it must undergo the certification procedure.
 Even if the accurate control of quantum information systems foreshadows numerous applications in the area of data processing, the complexity of such devices renders the certification of their correct operating a significant challenge~\cite{eisert2019quantum,kliesch2020theory}.